Leeds At Home

 Leeds’ own opera company, Opera North, have put three of their incredible operas online for you to view: The Ring Cycle, an acclaimed dramatic concert staging of Richard Wagner’s epic masterpiece, The Turn of the Screw, Opera North’s production of Benjamin Britten’s spine-chilling chamber opera, and The Lullaby Project, an online collection of lullabies featuring performers appearing at the Howard Assembly Room.
 All three are free to view but any donation would be gratefully received.

-40 members of the Orchestra of Opera North perform Strauss’ epic Also Sprach Zarathustra in living rooms, kitchens and gardens across Yorkshire, conducted from an empty church in Stockholm, in a new YouTube film.
+40 members of the Orchestra of Opera North perform Strauss’ epic Also Sprach Zarathustra in living rooms, kitchens and gardens across Yorkshire, conducted from an empty church in Stockholm, in a YouTube film.

 Seven strangers take refuge from flesh eating ‘ghouls’ in an isolated farmhouse.
 As the night draws in, their situation becomes desperate, hope turns to despair, and the picket-fence American dream is smashed apart.
 NIGHT OF THE LIVING DEAD ™ – REMIX, a Leeds Playhouse and imitating the dog Co-production, is available to watch online.